sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tutorials/HolonicAuction.md

-Ok# English Auction with Holons
+# English Auction with Holons

 [:Outline:]